Totally geodesic submanifolds in exceptional symmetric spaces: Maximal semisimple totally geodesic submanifolds

 \section{Maximal semisimple totally geodesic submanifolds}

-Below we will prove a theorem which establishes a one-to-one correspondence between maximal semisimple totally geodesic submanifolds in symmetric spaces of non-compact type and certain subalgebras of the Lie algebra of the isometry group of the ambient space.
+We prove below a theorem that establishes a one-to-one correspondence between maximal semisimple totally geodesic submanifolds in symmetric spaces of non-compact type and certain subalgebras of the Lie algebra of the isometry group of the ambient space.

-Improving on a result of Alekseevsky and Di Scala~\cite[Proposition~ 5.5]{Alekseevsky}, we prove the following statement which provides uniqueness up to congruence for the existence statement in Theorem~\ref{th:karpelevichgeo}.
+A result of Alekseevsky and Di Scala~\cite[Proposition~ 5.5]{Alekseevsky} states that in a symmetric space of non-compact type $M= G/ K$, if the action of a subgroup of $G$ has two totally geodesic orbits, they are isomorphic as homogeneous spaces.
+Improving on this result, we prove the following statement which provides uniqueness up to congruence for the existence statement in Theorem~\ref{th:karpelevichgeo}.
+However, we note that, in this result, the group acting upon is not assumed to be semisimple.

 \begin{proposition} Let $M=G/K$ be a symmetric space of non-compact type and $H\subset G$ be a connected Lie subgroup.
 Then all totally geodesic $H$-orbits are congruent in~$M$. \end{proposition} \begin{proof} Let $H\cdot p$ and $H\cdot q$ be two totally geodesic orbits of the action of~$H$ on $M$.
 By~\cite[Proposition~5.5]{Alekseevsky}, we have that $H\cdot p$ and $H\cdot q$ have the same dimension.